 Hubwyth: The magic eater is a recent addition to the Earthmother’s Children, although only the wisest of sages (Flamsterd included) understand this creature’s true nature and relation to the Earthmother.
 Created in response to the ffolk’s growing reliance upon magic, Hubwyth actively seeks out and devours magical energies.

 Appearing as an opalescent mist, Hubwyth turns a blood red after gorging upon a meal of magical energy.
 He is able to manifest misty hands, eyes, and mouths in order to manifest those spells he has absorbed.
-Hubwyth is immune to all magic, absorbing anything magical used against him, physical attacks have little effect against his insubstantial form unless he has recently consumed magic, however, he is very vulnerable to salt.
+Hubwyth is immune to all magic, absorbing anything magical used against him, physical attacks have little effect against his insubstantial form unless he has recently consumed magic, he has one weakness; salt (a fact known to very few).

-Kamerynn: Kamerynn the Unicorn is a known elf-friend, having lived among the elves on every island of the Moonshae Isles, and now resides in the Vale of the Synnoria with the llewyrr.
-Kamerynn is a foil to the LeShay, and spends his time among their closest relatives – the elves – who are equally vulnerable to his powers.
-Kamerynn’s magic enchants those nearby, isolating them from the rest of the world, making them vulnerable to sudden pressures.
+Kamerynn: Kamerynn the Unicorn is a known elf-friend, having lived among the elves on every island of the Moonshae Isles, and now near-permanently resides in the Vale of Synnoria with the llewyrr.
+Kamerynn is a natural foil to the LeShay, and spends his time among their closest relatives – the elves – who are equally vulnerable to his powers.
+Kamerynn’s magic enchants those nearby, isolating them from the rest of the world, making them vulnerable to sudden changes and pressures.

 To the Earthmother, humanoids are nothing more than vermin, lice that infest her body and drain her of energy.
 The Children are her body’s way of removing that infestation like antibodies attacking bacteria and viruses.